 - With smart meters, consumers including households, can get real-time information so they can better manage their energy use.
 They can even control their smart home appliances with internet of things (IoT) technology to operate during off-peak hours and take advantage of lower rates.

 Smart grids can greatly improve our electricity supply system, and the future electrician needs to be prepared to work on smart grids.
 Below are some examples of the types of training required in order to work with smart grids:

-- Learning about the different control approaches, the energy management system (EMS) and the supervisory contra and data acquisition (SCADA).
+- Learning about the different control approaches, the energy management system (EMS) and the supervisory control and data acquisition (SCADA).